Burke and Wills expedition: Deaths on the Victorian Exploring Expedition

-Afterwards
+Aftermath

-The Victorian Government held a Commission of Enquiry into the deaths of Burke and Wills.
+The Victorian government held a Commission of Enquiry into the deaths of Burke and Wills.
 Howitt was sent back to Cooper Creek to recover their bodies.

 Commission of Enquiry

-A Commission of Enquiry was convened on 18 November 1861, and the results of their investigations were presented to both houses of the Colonial Parliament.
+The Commission was convened on 18 November 1861, and the results of their investigations were presented to both houses of the colonial parliament.
 It was laid on the table of the Legislative Council on 4 March 1862.

 The Commission found that Burke "evinced far greater amount of zeal than prudence in finally departing from Cooper's Creek before the depot party had arrived from Menindie", found the conduct of Mr Wright "to have been reprehensible" and had some sympathy for Brahe, upon whom "a responsibility far beyond his expectations devolved upon him".
 The Commission judged that in leaving the depot before Burke returned or further relief had arrived was regrettable, but that Brahe had "acted from a conscientious desire to discharge his duty."

-Subsequent historians have posited that the commissioners were compromised by their close relationships with members of the Royal Society and failed to question them with the same zeal that was applied to men like Brahe.
+Subsequent historians have posited that the commissioners were compromised by their close relationships with members of the RSV and failed to question them with the same zeal that was applied to men like Brahe.